15 Cool Things To Do in Amman, Jordan

 The origins go back to 1800 BC and you don’t need to be a history buff in order to be blown away by the beauty of the site and the views.
 It’s here where you realize what a cultural melting pot Jordan really is!

 Indeed, the site includes a Roman temple, a Umayyad Palace, a Byzantine church, a 1700 meter wall from the Bronze Age and much more.
 This architectural mix is truly unique and gives you an idea of Jordan’s cultural wealth and diversity.
+In my eyes, it is one of the best things to do in Jordan.

 The most iconic place of Amman’s citadel is without any doubt the Temple of Hercules.
 The majestic columns and podiums are visible from several parts of Amman.